-A potential freeze condition has been detected, or the Aux Freeze Switch has closed.
-All water devices are activated.
+A potential freeze condition has been detected, and all pumps are activated.
+All pumps are ON for at least 4 minutes after the potential freeze condition has ended.

 In some cases, pumps may turn on and off and the heater may operate during Freeze Protection.

 This is an operational message, not an error indication.

-THE WATER IS TOO HOT - M029
+WATER IS TOO HOT (OHS)

-The system has detected a spa water temp of 110°F (43.3°C) or more, and spa functions are disabled.
+One of the water temp sensors has detected spa water temp 110°F (43.3°C) and spa functions are disabled.
 System will auto reset when the spa water temp is below 108°F (42.2°C).
-Check for extended pump operation (i.e. filter cycle durations or extended spa pump use beyond the 15 timeouts) and warm ambient temperatures.
+Check for extended pump operation or high ambient temp.